damjoz1990/Damian_Jozwiak_99794/README.md

 ## Acknowledgments
 - **Społeczna Akademia Nauk:** I am deeply thankful to Społeczna Akademia Nauk for providing the necessary academic support and resources that have been invaluable in bringing this project to fruition.

-- **Dr. Konrad Grzańka:** I extend my heartfelt thanks to Dr. Konrad Grzanek for his exceptional guidance, expertise, and unwavering support throughout the journey of this project.
+- **Dr. Konrad Grzanek:** I extend my heartfelt thanks to Dr. Konrad Grzanek for his exceptional guidance, expertise, and unwavering support throughout the journey of this project.
 His mentorship has been truly inspirational.

 ## Contact
 Created by damjoz1990@gmail.com - feel free to contact me!